What scale for the food system? Moving beyond polarised debates

 Through a series of dialogues and discussions with food systems stakeholders throughout 2021, TABLE explored the theme of ‘scale’ in the food system.
 Our key activities include:

-- A report that summarizes the key areas of agreement and contention about scale in the food system
+- Report: summarizes the key areas of agreement and contention about scale in the food system

-- The TABLE launch event including a conversation between Charles Godfray (Oxford Martin School) and Pat Mooney (ETC group) on how localised or globalised the food system should be
+- TABLE launch event: including a conversation between Charles Godfray (Oxford Martin School) and Pat Mooney (ETC group) on how localised or globalised the food system should be and reflections from the TABLE community

 Scroll down to the bottom of the page for more information on the key findings.